fateen1028-pixel/Chatty/Readme.md

 * Messages are encrypted in the browser before sending
 * AES-GCM is used for message encryption
-* RSA-OAEP is used to encrypt the AES key
+* RSA-OAEP is used to encrypt AES keys
-* Every device has its own RSA key pair
+* Each device/login has a device identity
 * Private keys are stored locally in IndexedDB
 * Public keys are stored on the backend per device
-* Every message stores one encrypted AES key per target device
+* Every message stores encrypted AES keys for sender and receiver devices
+* Backend stores only ciphertext, IV, and encrypted AES keys

 ### E2EE Flow